 Utility class – HolidayBonus

-The class HolidayBonus will contain the following methods:
+The class HolidayBonus will contain the following class members:

+Attributes:

-Method calculateHolidayBonus – pass in a two-dimensional ragged array of doubles, and the bonus amount for the store with the highest sales in a category, the bonus amount for the store with the lowest sales in a category and bonus amount for all other stores.
+Three constant values of bonus amounts; the bonus amount for the store with the highest sales in a category, the bonus amount for the store with the lowest sales in a category and bonus amount for all other stores.

+Methods:

+Method calculateHolidayBonus – pass in a two-dimensional ragged array of doubles.
 It will return an array of doubles which represents the holiday bonuses for each of the stores in the district.
 The first entry in the returned array [0] will represent the holiday bonus for the store at [0] in the two-dimensional ragged array of doubles.
 You will be using methods from the TwoDimRaggedArrayUtility when needed.

-Method calculateTotalHolidayBonus – pass in a two-dimensional ragged array of doubles, and the bonus amount for the store with the highest sales in a category, the bonus amount for the store with the lowest sales in a category and bonus amount for all other stores.
+Method calculateTotalHolidayBonus – pass in a two-dimensional ragged array of doubles.
 It will return a double which represents the total of all Holiday Bonuses for the District.
 You will be using methods from the TwoDimRaggedArrayUtility when needed.

 GUI Application – provided for you